lwjohnst86/tagDiabetes/doc/submission/reviewer-response.md

 at those papers and add them to the discussion.
 I look forward to a modified version.

+    *We have made additions to the manuscript based on the editor's and reviewers' suggestions, including the discussion around short chain SFA and NAFLD by Yki-Jarvinen.
+We believe this has strengthened the paper and hope it satisfactorily addresses the editor and reviewers comments.*

 # Reviewer 1

 1. This manuscript reports interesting and potentially valuable associations